Should outdoor air conditioners be covered when it rains?

 Frequently asked questions

 It is not necessary to cover your outdoor air conditioner unit during rain or storms.
-These units are designed to withstand harsh weather conditions, including heavy rain and snow.
-Covering the unit could potentially cause more harm than good, as it may restrict airflow and trap moisture, leading to mold and mildew growth.
+These units are designed to withstand harsh weather conditions, including heavy rainfall and snow.
+Covering the unit can actually cause more harm than good, as it restricts airflow and can lead to moisture buildup, which may result in mold or mildew growth.